 The Federal Group’s Cold Heading Capabilities

 Our equipment ranges from your average 2 die/2 blow all the way to the most advanced 5 die/5 blow machines available.
-We utilize a wide range of Materials such as Steel, Stainless, Alloy, Brass, Bronze, Copper, Inconel, 17-4ph, Exotics and Special blended materials.
+We utilize a wide range of materials such as Steel, Stainless, Alloy, Brass, Bronze, Copper, Inconel, 17-4ph, exotics and specially blended materials.